offconvex/offconvex.github.io/_posts/2018-03-02-acceleration-overparameterization.md

 <img src="/assets/acc_oprm_L4_exp.png" width="40%" alt="L4 regression experiment" />
 </p>

-Not only did the overparameterization accelerate gradient descent, but it has done so more than two well-known, explicitly designed acceleration methods - [AdaGrad](http://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf) and [AdaDelta](https://arxiv.org/pdf/1212.5701.pdf) (the former did not really provide a speedup in this experiment).
+Not only did the overparameterization accelerate gradient descent, but it has done so more than two well-known, explicitly designed acceleration methods -- [AdaGrad](http://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf) and [AdaDelta](https://arxiv.org/pdf/1212.5701.pdf) (the former did not really provide a speedup in this experiment).
+We observed similar speedups in other settings as well.

 What is happening here?
 Can non-convex objectives corresponding to deep networks be easier to optimize than convex ones?
 Is this phenomenon common or is it limited to toy problems as above?
 We take a first crack at addressing these questions...